feyman2016/michaellancaster/_posts/2013-06-01-introduction-to-task-runner-gruntjs.markdown

 <br>
 Check out the example on <a href="https://github.com/weblancaster/blog-examples/tree/master/GruntJS-app" title="example on github" target="blank">Github</a>.

-Hopefully you will have more time to play with new experiments.
+Now you have more time to play with new experiments.
 <br>
 Cheers!